ramanv0/RottenPotatoes/README.md

 - CRUD reviews for movies

 By default, the application comes with a pre-populated list of movies, but you can add your own movies as a user.

+## Testing
+This project includes both Cucumber (written with Gherkin syntax) and RSpec tests.

+To run the Cucumber tests, use the following command: `bundle exec cucumber`.
+The Cucumber tests and step definitions are located in the `features` directory.

+To run the RSpec tests, use the following command: `bundle exec rspec`.
+The RSpec tests are located in the `spec` directory.